-Be sure to check out Cliff Gilker and its waterfalls, Daniel Point with its intense workout, Pender Hill with its amazing views and Burnett Falls for a backdrop that will make you think you are in Hawaii.
+Be sure to check out Cliff Gilker and its waterfalls, Daniel Point with its intense workout, Pender Hill with its amazing lake and ocean views and Burnett Falls for a backdrop that will make you think you are in Hawaii!

 Baseball: The Sunshine Coast Baseball Association hosts an annual tournament that draws people from around British Columbia.
 There’s a food court, a beer garden, and of course, baseball!
 Take in a few games and meet people while enjoying local craft beer and delicacies.